acammarat/phtools/phonchar/README.md

 The weight is rendered with the thermal map; the meaning of the weight value is explained in the header of the *phchar.dat* file.

-If you run the example, you should get a figure like this
+If you run the example, you should get a figure like this:

 ![example.png](example/example.png)